Help us improve

 From game-creator

-Replaces geometric shapes with code-generated pixel art sprites for characters, enemies, items in Phaser 2D games, with optional animation.
-Triggers on 'add sprites' or 'add pixel art'.
+Replaces geometric shapes with code-generated pixel art sprites for characters, enemies, items, and projectiles in 2D Phaser games.
+Use for 'add sprites' or 'add pixel art' requests.

 - Take your time to do this thoroughly